tomleslie/StyleGuide/New Scientist Style Guide.md

 See also sections on [units](#units) and [names](#names%20people).

-## Names formed from a sequence of initials
+## names formed from a sequence of initials

+### formatting alphabetisms

-True acronyms are not a problem: who even remembers that "radar" and "laser" started out as a string of initials?
-The problems come with the likes of AIDS, PDA, UN, UNICEF, BSE, EU, GM, CJD, NATO.
-Which ones need to be spelled out, and which don't?
+Acronyms that have become words in their own right aren't a problem: who even remembers that "radar" and "laser" started out as a string of initials?
+The problems come with the likes of AIDS, PDA, UN, UNICEF, BSE, EU, GM, CJD and NATO.

-With a few rare specified exceptions, use caps throughout with no full points, even for abbreviations that are pronounced as a word:
+With a few rare specified exceptions, use caps throughout with no full points, even for acronyms that are pronounced as a word:

 - **NASA** (*not* Nasa)